 KRyS Global collected over one million documents from various sources, including Fairfield’s former directors, administrators, auditors, custodian and investment manager.
 These documents needed to be held in a secure manner and made available to certain parties, located in various jurisdictions around the world.

-KRyS Global and its legal counsel were able to access the same documents from various jurisdictions, whilst ensuring the documents were maintained in a secure environment.
+Our technology further allowed KRyS Global to collaborate with outside counsel on reviewing documents from various jurisdictions, whilst ensuring the documents were maintained in a secure environment.